 - Select Want to import multiple logins?

 - If the file is saved on your phone, select From an encrypted backup file.
-Then, select the file and select Done.
+Then select the file and select Done.

 - Enter the file password given to you by the person whose data you're trying to access.
 Then select Unlock and restore.

 You can also import logins from the Settings section of your Android app.
-In Settings, select General, and then select Restore your Vault.
+In Settings, select General, and then select Restore your vault.
 You'll then be able to search for the file on your device.

 After the import is complete, you should have access to all the data in the file in your Dashlane account.